guillemontecinos/itp_fall_2018_open_source_studio/final_project/proposal.md

 ## Documentation

+* Github posting on my personal repo
+* Github tracking with issues on p5.js repo

 _Describe your plan for documentation.
 Will you keep a blog?
 Make videos?
 Some project management tool?
 Track everything on GitHub as issues?_

 ## Accessibility